aspose-pdf-cloud/aspose-pdf-cloud-docs/pdf/aspose-pdf-for-aws/_index.md

 Once the stack is created, go to the outputs tab to find the link to the public IP.
 Access the web endpoint of the container solution and start using it.

 **Parameters:**
-- **Http listening port:** To connect to product API using http you need to use 5252 port.
+- **Http listening port:** To connect to product API using http you need to use 80 port.
-- **Https listening port:** To connect to product API using https you need to use 7256 port.
+- **Https listening port:** To connect to product API using https you need to add [certificate](https://learn.microsoft.com/en-us/aspnet/core/security/docker-https?view=aspnetcore-8.0).
 - **Access OpenAPI UI:** To discover product API with OpenAPI UI you need to use /swagger route.

 #### Step 4: Manage Container Applications with App Registry